-Ability to Pay - A concept of tax fairness that states that people with different amounts of wealth or different levels of income should pay tax at different rates.
-Wealth includes assets such as houses, cars, stocks, bonds, and savings accounts.
-Income includes wages, interest and dividends, and other payments.
+Ability to Pay - A concept of tax fairness that states that people with different amounts of wealth or different levels of income should pay tax at different rates than those individuals with lower incomes.

 Above-the-Line Deduction - A type of deduction that may be claimed regardless of whether a taxpayer takes the standard deduction or choose to itemize deductions.
-These deductions are also called adjustments to income because they lead to your Adjusted Gross Income.
+These deductions are also called adjustments to income because they determine your Adjusted Gross Income.

-Abusive Tax Scheme - An illegal series of tax transaction designed to evade paying taxes or hide income from the IRS.
+Abusive Tax Scheme - An illegal series of tax transactions designed to evade paying taxes or hide income from the IRS.

-Adjusted Gross Income (AGI) - An individual's gross or total income, minus any statutory adjustments---also known as Above-the-Line Deductions.
+Adjusted Gross Income (AGI) - An individual's gross or total income, minus any adjustments (also known as Above-the-Line Deductions).

-Allowances - An amount reported on your tax withholding form (Form W-4) that tells your employer how much money to withhold from your wages or paycheck.
-The higher number of allowances, the less amount of taxes withheld from your paycheck.
+Allowances - An amount claimed on an employee's tax withholding form (Form W-4) that tells the employer how much money to withhold from the employee's wages each pay period.
+The more allowances claimed, the less taxes withheld from the employee's paycheck.

-Alternative Minimum Tax (AMT) - A special tax designed to keep wealthy individuals from taking advantage of loop holes or special tax breaks that allowed them to pay little or no federal income tax.
+Alternative Minimum Tax (AMT) - A special tax designed to keep wealthy individuals from taking advantage of loop holes or special tax breaks that would otherwise allow them to pay little or no federal income tax.

 Amended Return - A corrected tax return (Form 1040X) filed to revise a previous year's tax return, usually due to a mistake.

-Amount Due - The total amount you owe in taxes.
-Said differently, your total tax bill.
+Amount Due - The total amount of one's tax liability.
+Said differently, a person's total tax bill.

 Audit - A review or examination of your tax return by the IRS.
 Although many audits are completely random, some returns may be deliberately chosen for audit due to a number of red flags.

-Automated Underreporter Program - Under this program, the IRS uses information returns from third parties (such as Forms W-2 and 1099) to identify unreported income on returns filed by taxpayers.
+Automated Underreporter Program - Under this program, the IRS uses information returns filed by third parties (such as Forms W-2 and 1099) to identify unreported income on returns filed by taxpayers.

-Basis - The value of a piece of property at the time you first acquire it.
+Basis - The value of a piece of property at the time a person first acquires it.

 Business - A continuous and regular activity that has income or profit as its primary purpose.

-Capital Gain - The profit from the sale of investment property (e.g., stocks, real estate, etc.).
+Capital Gain - The profit received from the sale of investment assets (e.g., stocks, real estate, etc.).
 There are two types of capital gains: short-term and long-term.

-Civil Penalty - A type of penalty that may imposed on someone for failing to comply with federal tax laws may result in civil penalties.
-Civil penalties are generally payable upon notice and demand and are generally assessed, collected, and paid in the same manner as taxes.
+Civil Penalty - A type of penalty that may imposed on someone for failing to comply with federal tax laws.
+Civil penalties are generally assessed, collected, and paid in the same manner as income taxes.

-Collection Due Process (CDP) Hearing - A case where a taxpayer requested a hearing with an independent CDP officer in response to a notice of Federal tax lien or notice of intent to levy.
-The CDP hearing provides the taxpayer an opportunity, early in the collection process, to work with an independent hearing officer to resolve the collection of the taxpayer’s liability.
+Collection Due Process (CDP) Hearing - A proceeding initiated by a taxpayer involving a hearing with an independent CDP officer in response to a notice of Federal tax lien or notice of intent to levy.
+The CDP hearing provides the taxpayer an opportunity to work with an independent hearing officer to resolve the collection of the taxpayer’s liability.

 Combat Pay - Income earned by members of the U.S. Armed Forces while serving in a federally declared combat zone.
 This type of pay is generally not subject to federal income tax.